 With a center press platen you have a holding force placed where you need it on the edges of the mold.
 So, if you need a part weight of 5 oz. per part, the force is always the same on the edge of the mold and you will get five ounces every time very repetitively.
 In most other injection molding machines, if you need 5 ounces your part may weigh up to 5% more because of the force being unevenly distributed across the mold.
 Once we show that a part needs to be 5 ounces in weight, most customers have no problem with a 5.2-5.5 ounce shot as a tolerance.
 The stability from shot to shot is observed in their machine and a 5% savings in material usage per year can be expected.
 When totaled, this is a lot of extra material saved on a yearly basis; it makes no sense to have a clamp that can hold tolerance without an injection unit that can keep up.

-The Bole EKS is a better design than any of the 'me two' products on the market.
+The BOLE EKS injection molding machine is a better design than any of the 'me two' products on the market.
 Not only is the EKS series available at a very competitive price but with the benefits listed above, these injection molding machines will payback in productivity in a very short time frame.

-Want to learn more about Bole’s EKS series?
+Want to learn more about BOLE’s EKS series injection molding machines?
 We’d love to talk specs and productivity with you.
-Call us, email us, or use our easy form here to get started with the latest technological innovations in injection molding machinery – from Bole of course!
+Call us, email us, or use our easy form here to get started with the latest technological innovations in injection molding machinery – from BOLE of course!